Vxrpenter/Updater-Wiki/docs/using-updater/update-schemas.md

 The priority defines the importance of  a `SchemaClassifer`.
 This is used to compare different `SchemaClassifiers` to find the prioritized one.
-Each priority has an assigned integer, the higher the priority the assigned integer.
+Each priority has an assigned integer, the higher the priority, the higher assigned integer.

 ## Custom Update Schemas
 !!!
-Warning "Custom Schema Notice"
+Warning "Warning"

     Using custom schemas also requires you to create custom [Upstreams](upstreams.md), custom [SchemaClassifiers](#custom-schema-classifiers) as well as custom [Versions](versions.md).

 When handling versions with special parameters, the `DefaultUpdateSchema` may not suffice.
 If you have such a special version, creating a custom `UpdateSchema` may proof useful.